 Some coaters offer enhanced coatings for no additional cost,

 some chage a bit more.
 You will be happy with either.

 regrind my slow mirror into a faster mirror?

 the mirror has massive problems, it does not usually make financial

-sense to destroy an optical surface just to make a new one.
+sense to destroy the value of an existing optical surface just to make

 that they don't want and simply buy a new one from me.

 Do you only